RESEARCH

 Interpersonal Stress and Health among Women

 I study both traumatic and non-traumatic interpersonal stress, and its health correlates among women.
-For example, using Southeast Asian Americans as an example, I argue that sexual harassment and intimate partner violence need to be understood with the context of social, cultural, and historical factors.
+Using Southeast Asian Americans as an example, I argue that sexual harassment and intimate partner violence need to be understood with the context of social, cultural, and historical factors.

 I co-edited a special issue of the journal, Women & Therapy, on Trauma and Well-Being among Asian American Women.